saturnflyer/surrounded/README.md

   # if you use a regular method and want to use context-specific behavior,
   # you must handle storing the context yourself:
   def regular_method
-    apply_roles # handles the adding of all the roles and behaviors activator.some_behavior # behavior not available unless you apply roles on initialize remove_roles # handles the removal of all roles and behaviors end
+    apply_behaviors # handles the adding of all the roles and behaviors activator.some_behavior # behavior not available unless you apply roles on initialize remove_behaviors # handles the removal of all roles and behaviors end

   trigger :some_trigger_method do